CEXMReyes/wireframe_generator/README.md

 Make sure to install all packages in the package.json.

-Create a folder called **output**, this is where the generated files will be stored.
+Make sure a folder named **output** exists in the root directory, this is where the generated files will be stored.

 ### Installing